Towards All Loop Supergravity Amplitudes on $AdS_5 \times S^5$: Four-point function

-and $f(z, \zb)$ contains functions of maximal degree of trascendality $\kappa$ with polynomial coefficients.
-We have introduced the index $I$ to label all the degenerate eigenstates.
-Naively the counting would have involved only the term $3 \kappa$ which would have reflected the fact that we are considering $\left(\gamma^{(1)}_{n,\ell}\right)^{\kappa}$ and $<\gamma^{(1)}_{n,\ell}> \to n^3$ for large $n$, but this counting is modified by the presence of mixing, which arises from the fact that we have a R-symmetry and reflects the degrees of freedom of the internal manifold.
-Thus we have an interesting interpretation of the power $\alpha$ which has a contribution due to the $AdS_5$ loops and another coming from the $S^5$ loops.
-This term \eqref{higherlog} is always the leading logarithmic term and it is fully fixed in terms of leading and subleading OPE data.
-It is possible to reconstruct the full correlation function at any loop order $\kappa$ once we know the Double Discontinuity (dDisc) \cite{Caron-Huot:2017vep}, which in the perturbative setting we are working in, can be computed using crossing symmetry and the information from all the OPE data up to order $\kappa-1$, or equivalently all the functions in front of all $\log^{\kappa}(z \zb) ,\log^{\kappa-1}(z \zb) \dots \log^{2}(z \zb)$.
-It might seem that this iterated procedure can recursively be used to reconstruct the full correlation function at any loop order.
-For the present case, this is not possible due to two obstacles.
-The first one is the fact that there are multitrace operators which will start contributing to the OPE and consequently to dDisc, already at order $c^{-2}$; the second is the presence of mixing which needs to be solved order by order in inverse power of $c$.
-The only case in which this method has been successful to fully reconstruct the four point function is one loop or $\kappa=2$, since for this case mixing is solved and multitrace operators do not appear in the dDisc.
-In this paper we will study the case of $\kappa=3$, and we will draw some general conclusions for any $\kappa$.
-It has been shown in \cite{simon} that by rephrasing the problem in terms of ten-dimensional blocks and by acing with a differential operator on them, it is possible to compute the quantity \eqref{higherlog} for any $\kappa$.
-In order to express in a more coincise way the results, let us introduce Harmonic Polylogarithms (HPL) \cite{Remiddi:1999ew} which can be defined iteratively in a straightforward way:
+and is determined by the large-$n$ behaviour of the sum.
+Naively one would have expected only the $3\kappa$ term, which would have reflected the fact that we are considering $\gamma^{(1)}_{n,\ell}$ to the power $\kappa$ and $\braket{\gamma^{(1)}_{n,\ell}} \to n^3$ as $n \to \infty$.
+However this counting is modified by the existence of mixing, which arises from the presence of an R symmetry and reflects the degrees of freedom of the internal manifold.
+In this way $\alpha$ encloses a contribution from the $AdS_5$ loops and another one coming from the $S^5$.
+Finally notice that the expression in Eq.~\eqref{higherlog} represents the leading logarithmic term of the correlator and it is fully fixed by the leading and the first subleading OPE data, extracted respectively at order $c^0$ and $c^{-1}$.\\ In general it is possible to use the information obtained at a certain order in the perturbative expansion to get powerful constraints at the next order.
+In particular, thanks to the Lorentzian inversion formula \cite{Caron-Huot:2017vep}, it is possible to reconstruct the full correlation function at any loop order $\kappa$ from its double discontinuity (dDisc).
+This can be computed using crossing symmetry and depends on the information from all the OPE data up to order $\kappa-1$, or equivalently all the functions of $U$ and $V$ in front of $\log^{\kappa}(z \zb) ,\log^{\kappa-1}(z \zb) \dots \log^{2}(z \zb)$.
+This method has been successful at one loop ($\kappa=2$) \cite{Alday:2017xua, Aprile:2017bgs}, where dDisc does depend only on the $\kappa=0$ and $\kappa=1$ OPE data of double trace operators, for which the mixing has been completely solved.
+However already at two loops, it is not possible to fully reconstruct the four-point function due to two obstacles.
+The first one comes from the appearance of multitrace operators in the OPE, and consequently in dDisc, already at order $c^{-2}$; the second is the presence of mixing which needs to be solved order by order in inverse powers of $c$.
+Even if we will not be able to get the full correlator, the knowledge of $a^{(0)}_{I, n, \ell}$ and $\gamma^{(1)}_{I, n, \ell}$ is still enough to completely fix the terms in Eq.~\eqref{higherlog} for any $\kappa$.
+In particular in Ref.~\cite{simon} it has been shown that by rephrasing the problem in terms of ten-dimensional blocks and by acting with a differential operator on them, it is possible to derive a closed form for this quantity at any order.
+In this paper we will mainly focus on the case $\kappa=3$ and towards the end we will try to draw some general conclusions valid for any $\kappa$. \\ At two loops the leading logarithmic term is given by